 - Whether we were still in recession or growing again, the coalition kept investing in infrastructure, maintaining spending on public transport and committing another £6 billion investment to flood defences, including more flood defence work in Cheltenham to protect another 240 properties

-- The coalition has committed to the largest ever sustained investment in Britain’s science base, including a £2.9 billion Grand Challenges fund to enable the UK to invest in major research facilities
+- The coalition committed to the largest ever sustained investment in Britain’s science base, including a £2.9 billion Grand Challenges fund to enable the UK to invest in major research facilities.
+This progress is now particularly at riosk from Tory Brexit plans.

-And the economy is stronger locally too.
-Cheltenham's LibDem council has faced cuts along with other local authorities - their net budget has fallen in cash terms by about 12% in the last seven years, from £16.1m to £14.2m - but despite the cuts, there has been no crisis at Cheltenham Borough Council:
+The economy was stronger locally too.
+Cheltenham's LibDem council faced cuts along with other local authorities - their net budget fell in cash terms by about 12% over seven years, from £16.1m to £14.2m - but despite the cuts, there was no crisis at Cheltenham Borough Council:

 - Martin and the borough council worked together to win major new investment in developments like the Brewery, North Place and in local transport, including £5m for local sustainable transport, £45m for the redoubling of the Swindon/Kemble line to improve services to Swindon, Reading and London and an ambitious plan to upgrade parking, access and facilities at Cheltenham Spa station which has now won widespread backing.

-In stark contrast, The Conservative-led county council has lurched from crisis to crisis - taken to court over its library closures, signing up to a wasteful incinerator contract then turned down by its own councillors, slapping new on-street parking charges on small business areas and leaving our roads in a total mess.
+In stark contrast, The Conservative-led county council has lurched from crisis to crisis - taken to court over its library closures, signing up to a wasteful incinerator contract turned down by its own councillors then forced through by the administration, slapping new on-street parking charges on small business areas and leaving our roads in a total mess.

-Martin has lobbied for and promoted local companies from publisher Edward Elgar to worldbeating clothes retailer SuperDry to cleaning products firm Premiere Products to engineering firms like Spirax Sarco, DIS and CF Roberts to IT firms like Innov8ive software.
-He has worked with business organisations like the Chamber of Commerce, Gfirst LEP and Cheltenham Connect to promote and support local business.
+As MP, Martin lobbied for and promoted local companies from publisher Edward Elgar to worldbeating clothes retailer SuperDry, from engineering firms like Spirax Sarco, DIS and CF Roberts to IT firms like Innov8ive software.
+He worked with business organisations like the Chamber of Commerce, Gfirst LEP and Cheltenham Connect to promote and support local business.

-He has promoted Cheltenham’s Festivals in Parliament with an eye to drawing even more valuable visitors to the town and encouraged council backing for areas like the Lower High Street that deserve more support.
-He has supported a more determined strategy to market Cheltenham to visitors, investors and relocating businesses.
+He promoted Cheltenham’s Festivals in Parliament with an eye to drawing even more valuable visitors to the town and encouraged council backing for areas like the Lower High Street that deserved more support.
+He supported a more determined strategy to market Cheltenham to visitors, investors and relocating businesses.